Jason Snell (writer): Technology journalism

 In 1994 Snell began working at the U.S. edition of MacUser magazine, beginning his career writing about the Macintosh computer.
 When MacUser was bought and absorbed into Macworld in 1997, Snell moved with the magazine.
 Within a few years, he became the lead editor of Macworld, and eventually became senior vice president at the magazine's publisher IDG.
 During this period, in 2006, the MDJ Power 25, a poll of Mac-industry-watchers, named him the 6th most powerful/influential person in the world of Macintosh computing.
 After multiple rounds of layoffs during a downturn in tech publishing, Snell departed the company in 2014.

 In 1996, he co-founded Internet humor and commentary site TeeVee.org, which lives on through a podcast of the same name.

 Following Snell's 2014 departure from Macworld and IDG, he created and launched Six Colors, a members-supported editorial website where he and his former Macworld colleague Dan Moren write about technology, Apple products, and podcasting.

 Podcasting

 In 2010 Snell began host and producing The Incomparable podcast, a weekly panel show discussing science-fiction, fantasy, and more general geek-culture television shows, movies, comic books, and books.
 The show soon expanded into an eponymous network which hosts more than twenty shows from a variety of contributors.
 The Incomparable won the Parsec Award for Best Speculative Fiction Fan or News Podcast in 2012, 2015, and 2016.
-Snell also co-hosts the Relay FM podcasts Liftoff, Upgrade, and Downstream.
+Since 2014, Snell has co-hosted the Relay podcast Upgrade with Myke Hurley.
+He previously co-hosted the Relay podcasts Liftoff and Downstream.

 Personal life

 He lives in Mill Valley, California, with his wife.
 He has two children.
+Snell competed on the March 19th, 2026 episode of Jeopardy!, losing to eventual 31 day champion Jamie Ding.